As soon as you create your own original work, you own the copyright to it.

-Even after your work has been sent to ProQuest, you are the copyright holder.
+After your work has been sent to ProQuest, you are still the copyright holder.

-In addition to DR@ISU, a copy of your thesis will also be added to ProQuest's Dissertations and Theses database.
-Unlike, DR@ISU, ProQuest's database is paid for by subscription and will be accessible only to those with log in information.
-If you have questions about copyright related to ProQuest, please see this document.
+In addition to depositing your work in the ISU Digital Repository, a copy of your thesis will also be added to ProQuest's Dissertations and Theses database.
+Unlike, the DR, ProQuest's database is paid for by subscription and will be accessible only to those with log in information.
+If you have questions about copyright related to ProQuest, please see the PDF, Copyright and Your Dissertation or Thesis below.
 Still have questions?
 Contact the Graduate College at firstname.lastname@example.org.